mateusduraes/crawler-br-news/README.md

 A crawler to get news from a brazilian website.

-This project was created just to learn and implement a crawler in nodejs.
+Creating this project to learn and implement a crawler in nodejs.

 ### How to execute crawler-br-news?

-To run project, just do the below assuming you have nodejs installed
+To run this project, just run the below commands.
+Assuming you have nodejs installed.

 ```sh
 $ git clone https://github.com/mateusduraes/crawler-br-news.git